chilts/koa-pg/README.md

+Note: This project is in need of an owner or maintainer since I don't use it.
+I fear my pulling of PRs isn't making it better since it requires more of an overview by someone.
+Please get in touch. :) Thanks.

 # koa-pg #

 Koa middleware to get you a Postgres client on the way down the middlewares, and release it on the way back up the